AhmadMuawya/Garlic_Sauce-KitaHack2025/README.md

 ## Project Description

-`[Product_Name]` is a cross-platform mobile application (iOS & Android) built with Flutter.
+`LEAFLYZER` is a cross-platform mobile application (iOS & Android) built with Flutter.
 It acts as an AI assistant for farmers and gardeners, helping them diagnose potential crop diseases or issues by analyzing images uploaded or captured through the app.
 The system uses Firebase for backend infrastructure (Storage, Functions) and a TensorFlow model for image analysis.
 Its purpose is to provide accessible and rapid diagnostic support for better plant health management.

 This project utilizes AI for image recognition and aligns with **UN Sustainable Development Goal 2 (Zero Hunger)** by aiming to reduce crop losses through timely diagnosis.